Genivia/ugrep/README.md

 <a name="count"/>

-### Counting the number of matches with -c and -cg
+### Counting the number of matches with -c and -co

 To count the number of lines in a file: